Nymini/Vlive-downloader/README.md

 ## Summary
-A program that, given a bunch of VLIVE video URLs, downloads them in the requested video quality + subtitles.
+A Windows program that, given a bunch of VLIVE video URLs, downloads them in the requested video quality + subtitles.

 ## To Do List
 - Improved UI
 - Support to load videos from a .txt files
 - Preferences.
 E.g. Always download English subtitles if available
+- Custom filenames and filepaths

 ## Usage
 Simply paste in a valid vlive video URL, and choose a video resolution (subtitles optional), and click download.